 Tips for Delivering an Accessible Presentation

-When you deliver a presentation at a conference, in an academic class, or at a meeting, you want everyone in attendance to understand the points you are making.
+When you deliver a presentation at a conference, in an academic class, at a meeting, or online, you want everyone in attendance to understand the points you are making.
 However, many presenters unintentionally erect barriers for some attendees.
 Listed below are a few examples.

-- The presenter says, “Look at how this graph indicates…” without describing the graph, again presenting a barrier for those who cannot see the image.
+The presenter says, “Look at how this graph indicates…” without describing the graph, again erecting a barrier for those who cannot see the image.

-- The presenter shows a video without captions, making it difficult to understand for viewers who are deaf or hard of hearing or for viewers whose first language is not the one the video is presented in or who are unfamiliar with the vocabulary used in the video.
+The presenter shows a video without captions, making it difficult to understand for viewers who are deaf or hard of hearing or whose first language is not the one the video is presented in or who are unfamiliar with the vocabulary used in the video.

 To avoid situations like these, it is important for a presenter to remember that members in the audience may have a wide variety of characteristics with respect to gender, ethnicity, race, marital status, age, communication skills, learning styles and abilities, interests, physical abilities, sensory abilities, socioeconomic status, and religious beliefs.
 Since the speaker is not likely to know specific characteristics of participants, it makes sense to be proactive and design a presentation that will be accessible to anyone—or, at least almost everyone—without the need for accommodations.